-(1)Earnings per share data is not presented for the first two quarters of 2019 as AHG was not incorporated until November 12, 2019.
+(1) Earnings per share data is not presented for the third quarter of 2019 as AHG was not incorporated until November 12, 2019.
 Earnings per share is in respect of profit from continuing operations attributable to shareholders of the Company.

-Revenue has trended upwards through the past eight quarters with Q1 2021 and Fiscal 2020 reflecting both increased shipping volumes from our clients as well as the impact of price increases which were contractually implemented in the specialized transportation segment in the second half of Fiscal 2019.
-We believe that Q1 2021 revenue was favourably impacted by accelerated buying behaviour of our clients' customers in connection with the COVID-19 pandemic, which negatively impacted Q2 2020 revenue as our clients' customers reduced inventories to more normal levels.
+Revenue has trended upwards through the past eight quarters with YTD 2021 and Fiscal 2020 reflecting both increased shipping volumes from our clients as well as the impact of price increases which are contractually implemented in both of our operating segments annually or as contracts are renegotiated.
+Our Q2 2021 volumes in the Specialized Transportation segment were approximately 20% higher than in Q2 2020.
+We believe that Q1 2020 revenue was favourably impacted by accelerated buying behaviour of our clients' customers in connection with the COVID-19 pandemic, which negatively impacted Q2 2020 revenue as our clients' customers reduced inventories to more normal levels.
 Further, shipping volumes were lower in April and May 2020 as a result of the government-mandated lockdown and other COVID-19 related restrictions, but increased in June 2020 as restrictions were lifted by provincial governments.
 Shipping volumes throughout Q3 2020 and Q4 2020 returned to more normalized pre-pandemic levels with year-over-year increases averaging in the mid-single digit percentages.

-Revenue for Q1 2021 includes approximately \$10.3 million related to our acquisitions of TDS and MCI in Q4 2020 and our acquisition of Skelton in Q1 2021.
+Revenue for Q4 2020, Q1 2021 and Q2 2021 includes incremental revenue related to our acquisitions of TDS and MCI in Q4 2020 and our acquisition of Skelton in Q1 2021.

-Operating income, net income and comprehensive income, and EBITDA have continued to perform consistently with revenue growth over the past five quarters, and have effectively absorbed the IPO and incremental costs associated with being a public company since December 11, 2019.
+Operating income, net income and comprehensive income, and EBITDA have continued to perform consistently with revenue growth over the past eight quarters and have effectively absorbed the IPO and incremental costs associated with being a public company since December 11, 2019.